-John’s published work includes two pamphlet collections and the full collection Shedman, as well as Our Storeys, a book about art and poetry in healthcare, written with artist Sue Ridge.
+John’s published work includes two pamphlet collections The Nutter in the Shrubbery and Glove Poems, and the full collection Shedman, as well as Our Storeys, a book about art and poetry in healthcare, written with artist Sue Ridge.

-In 2017, he was the first non-Irish editor of The Stony Thursday Book, an annual anthology of contemporary poetry published in Ireland.
+In 2017, he was the first non-Irish editor of The Stony Thursday Book, an annual anthology of contemporary poetry published by Limerick Arts Office in Ireland.

-John is now developing an entertainment based around the poems in Jizz.
-He's working with musician Helen Lunt and a group of dancers under the guidance of artistic advisor Chris Fogg.
-You can find our more about this exciting project here.
+John developed an entertainment based around the poems in the New & Selected working with musician Helen Lunt and a group of dancers.
+You can find out more about this exciting project here.

 John has been a literary activist and publisher.
 He was the founder and director of innovative small press publisher Pighog from 2002 to 2014, when the list was taken over by Los Angeles based Red Hen Press.
 From 2002-8 he organised writers’ network THE SOUTH that put Brighton and Sussex on the international literary map and created a wide range of opportunities for poets and writers, as well as organising events and festivals.

 Born and raised in Birmingham in the English Midlands, John now lives in Brighton with his wife, Rosy and Wilson, the golden retriever.